Fiberglass Pool Construction

 - Reparable.
 Some surfaces found on fiberglass pools are easily repaired in the event that scratches or surface cracks appear.
 This can even be accomplished with very little if any visual evidence of the repair.
 However, there are other surfaces that are not as easily repaired and repairs are visible.
 Know what you are buying.

-- Reliability in the clay soil of Jackson, MS. The fiberglass shell has a lot of flexibility and strength, allowing it to move and shift with the clay soil without damage.
+- Some reliability in the clay soil of Jackson, MS. The fiberglass shell has a lot of flexibility and strength, allowing it to move and shift with the clay soil without damage.
+Still the soil can cause the pool sides to bulge.
 (Disclaimer: Shifting and movement by clay soil can cause any type of construction to have issues.
 The statements made here are not meant to indicate otherwise.)

 Fiberglass Pool Disadvantages: